 - negative consequences on a person’s gun rights.

-Also, note that a person convicted of this offense can seek to have it expunged once he successfully completes:
+Also, note that you can seek to have it expunged once you successfully complete:

 - probation (if imposed), or